Alejogb1/job-board/blog-data/how-can-i-package-a-windows-dependent-program-into-a-lightweight-docker-container.md

 id: "how-can-i-package-a-windows-dependent-program-into-a-lightweight-docker-container"
 ---

-alright, so you're looking to cram a windows-specific app into a docker container without it turning into a bloated monstrosity. i've been there, done that, got the t-shirt (and probably a few grey hairs in the process). it's definitely achievable, but it requires a shift in thinking and a few tricks.
+, so you're looking to cram a windows-specific app into a docker container without it turning into a bloated monstrosity. i've been there, done that, got the t-shirt (and probably a few grey hairs in the process). it's definitely achievable, but it requires a shift in thinking and a few tricks.

-first off, the biggest hurdle you're facing is that docker, in its native form, is primarily built for linux. windows containers, while available, aren't exactly lightweight out of the box. they tend to be hefty because they include a good chunk of the windows os. so, we’re not going to go that way. instead, the key is to focus on isolating only what your program *actually needs* from the windows world. forget about trying to bring the whole windows kitchen sink with us.
+first off, the biggest hurdle you're facing is that docker, in its native form, is primarily built for linux. windows containers, while available, aren't exactly lightweight out of the box. they tend to be hefty because they include a good chunk of the windows os. so, we’re not going to go that way. instead, the key is to focus on isolating only what your program _actually needs_ from the windows world. forget about trying to bring the whole windows kitchen sink with us.

 my first experience with this was a disaster, if i'm being honest. back in '18, i was working on a legacy c# application that relied on some specific windows apis for printing labels. we tried the standard windows container approach, and the resulting image was over 10 gigs! it was insane. moving that thing around our network felt like trying to upload a whole dvd. that experience taught me the hard way that less is more.